Lucious fresh blueberries in California? Yes, you can!

 How to grow blueberries

 So, choose the best varieties for your microclimate and taste.
 Even though most blueberry plants are self-pollinating, you will get a substantial increase in both fruit quantity and quality through cross-pollination with multiple plants.
 Plants should be spaced 4 to 6 feet apart.
 Blueberries perform best with 6 to 8 hours of sunlight each day, so select the site accordingly.
 Good drainage is important, too, so be sure to amend the planting area with plenty of aged compost.
-This is critical in the Bay Area, because blueberries do not particularly care for our heavy clay.
+This is critical in area with compacted clay soil.
 Plants should be placed with the crown at soil level.
 Since blueberries have a shallow root system, you can help them stay happy and healthy by mulching and watering regularly in summer.
 Blueberries can also be grown in containers.

 Blueberries seem to prefer ammoniacal nitrogen based fertilizers over nitrate based.
 I have heard tell that blueberries do not take up the nitrogen in nitrate based fertilizers.
 Too much nitrogen can burn blueberry plants, so do not feed until leaves have emerged, and then feed sparingly.